fluxcd/helm-operator/docs/helmrelease-guide/chart-sources.md

 chart source, and in essence Helm repositories are the simplest way to make use of a Helm chart in a `HelmRelease`.

-To be able to perform releases with them the Helm operator only makes use of native Helm functionalities and a tiny bit of glue to wire things together:
+To be able to perform releases with them the Helm Operator only makes use of native Helm functionalities and a tiny bit of glue to wire things together:

-It will first attempt a reverse lookup for a repository alias in the local `repositories.yaml` for the defined `repository` URL, if an alias is found it will use this alias with the given `name` and `version` to instruct Helm to fetch the chart to a cache path defined by the Helm operator.
+It will first attempt a reverse lookup for a repository alias in the local `repositories.yaml` for the defined `repository` URL, if an alias is found it will use this alias with the given `name` and `version` to instruct Helm to fetch the chart to a cache path defined by the Helm Operator.

-If the reverse lookup failed and no alias was found for the given URL it will fallback to attempting to retrieve the absolute URL of the chart from the index of the given `repository` URL, this URL is then used to instruct Helm to fetch the chart to a cache path defined by the Helm operator.
+If the reverse lookup failed and no alias was found for the given URL it will fallback to attempting to retrieve the absolute URL of the chart from the index of the given `repository` URL, this URL is then used to instruct Helm to fetch the chart to a cache path defined by the Helm Operator.

 When this does not succeed either a status condition of type `ChartFetched` will be recorded on the `HelmRelease` resource with the returned error.